coderefinery/train-the-trainer/content/03-teaching-style.md

 keypoints:
   - "CodeRefinery lessons and teaching build on these principles"
 ---
+# Interactive teaching style

-# What are the top issues new instructors face?
+## What are the top issues new instructors face?

 ```{solution}
  -  Breaks are not negotiable, minimum 10 minutes.